moshelando/gotten_to_the_point/md/biology/chapter9.md

 ### DNA Overview

-**DNA** stores the genetic information.
+**DNA** is a macromolecule that stores genetic information.

-In eukaryotes, the DNA is in the nucleus.
+- In eukaryotes, DNA is in the nucleus.

-In prokaryotes, which don’t have a nucleus, the DNA is in the cytoplasm, in the nucleoid region.
+- Prokaryotes lack a nucleus.
+Their DNA is in the nucleoid region of the cytoplasm.

 ### Nucleic Acids

 **Nucleic Acids:**

 - DNA and RNA are nucleic acids.
-- Nucleic acids are polymers.
-Their monomer is nucleotides.
+- Nucleic acids are polymers, composed of **nucleotide** monomers.

 **Nucleotide:**

 - Nucleotides have three components:
     - Pentose sugar monosaccharide
-        - In DNA, the pentose sugar is **deoxyribose**; DNA stands for deoxyribonucleic acid.
+        - **Deoxyribose** in DNA (deoxyribonucleic acid)
-        - In RNA, the pentose sugar is **ribose**.
-RNA stands for ribonucleic acid.
+        - **Ribose** in RNA (ribonucleic acid)
-            - The difference between ribose and deoxyribose is that ribose has a hydroxyl attached to carbon 2’, while deoxyribose has only a hydrogen attached to carbon 2’
+            - Ribose has a hydroxyl on carbon 2'; deoxytibose has a hydrogen
     - Phosphate group
     - Nitrogenous base